OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 ```

 When you installed the rpms, you can run fpgainfo command to check the FPGA FME infomation.
+For example:
 ```console
 [figo@localhost install_guide]$ fpgainfo fme
 Board Management Controller, MAX10 NIOS FW version: D.2.1.24